 About Dana Santas CSCS, E-RYT

-As a mobility, strength & mind-body coach, Dana is on a mission to help people breathe, move and feel better in their bodies and happier and healthier in their lives.
+As a mobility, strength & mind-body coach, Dana is on a mission to help people breathe, move and feel better in ways that enhance their lives.
 Nicknamed the “Mobility Maker,” Dana is the exclusive yoga/fitness expert for CNN Health and the yoga mobility/breathing coach for numerous pro sports teams, including the Atlanta Braves, Toronto Blue Jays, Philadelphia Phillies, Tampa Bay Rays, and Tampa Bay Lightning, as well as dozens of individual pro and Olympic athletes around the world.
 Additionally, she serves as a mobility consultant to World Wrestling Entertainment, Inc. (WWE).
 Over the past thirteen years, Dana’s worked with 40+ teams and hundreds of athletes in the NHL, MLB, NFL, NBA, MLS, PGA, LPGA & WTA.
 She’s also honored to work with Veterans and, while living in Boston, proudly served as yoga coach for the Boston Fire Department.

 Dana represents several health-conscious companies.
 She promotes the benefits of drinking TEN Spring Water, the only 10ph alkaline water on the market.
 And, in partnership with the science-based happiness app & website Happify, she’s the host of #HappifyHalftime broadcasts and co-creator of their yoga-based infographics.